A Voice at the Table: Positioning African American Youth Voices at the Center of Education Reform

 As the country grapples with issues of race, school safety, HEA reauthorization, and the implementation of the Every Student Succeeds Act (ESSA), student voices—including those of African American youth— must be at the center, not in the margins.
 The stakes are too high to maintain the status quo which often marginalizes these salient voices.
 African American youth deserve not only a seat at the table, but a voice at that table.

-Meredith Anderson, Ph.D., is Sr. Research Associate for the K-12 Advocacy Dept. and Frederick D. Patterson Research Inst. at UNCF.
+Meredith Anderson, Ph.D., is senior research associate for the K-12 Advocacy Department and Frederick D. Patterson Research Institute at UNCF.
 This piece originally appeared on the Brown Center Chalkboard, the blog of The Brown Center on Education Policy at the Brookings Institution.